spruceid/siwe-ex/README.md

 - `parse_if_valid!` takes a SIWE message string and a `signature` then returns a parsed `Message` only if the `signature` matches and the current time is after the `Message`'s `not_before` field (if it exists) and before the `Message`'s `expiration_time` field (if it exists).

+## Disclaimer

+Our Elixir library for Sign-In with Ethereum has not yet undergone a formal security audit.
+We welcome continued feedback on the usability, architecture, and security of this implementation.

 ## See Also

 - [Sign-In with Ethereum: TypeScript](https://github.com/spruceid/siwe)